Shreya869/Machine-Learning-Gladiator/README.md

 Package requirements:
-1.Python 2.7+ or Python 3
+1) Python 2.7+ or Python 3

-2.NumPy
+2) NumPy

-3.Pandas
+3) Pandas

-4.Scikit-Learn (a.k.a. sklearn)
+4)Scikit-Learn (a.k.a. sklearn)

 Here are the steps for building the first random forest model using Scikit-Learn:

-1.Set up your environment.
+1) Set up your environment.

-2.Import libraries and modules.
+2) Import libraries and modules.

-3.Load red wine data.
+3) Load red wine data.

-4.Split data into training and test sets.
+4) Split data into training and test sets.

-5.Declare data preprocessing steps.
+5) Declare data preprocessing steps.

-6.Declare hyperparameters to tune.
+6) Declare hyperparameters to tune.

-7.Tune model using cross-validation pipeline.
+7) Tune model using cross-validation pipeline.

-8.Refit on the entire training set.
+8) Refit on the entire training set.

-9.Evaluate model pipeline on test data.
+9) Evaluate model pipeline on test data.

-10.Save model for further use.
+10) Save model for further use.

 In this Python Machine Learning Project, I've demonstrated how to use Scikit-Learn to build and tune a supervised learning model.
 I've been training and tuning a random forest for wine quality based on traits like acidity, residual sugar, and alcohol concentration.